jgeller1/TriumphSwiftTest/README.md

 # TriumphSwiftTest
 Are you up for the challenge?

 You are going to help debug and build functionality for our donation app, a simple app that tracks your donations to various charitable organizations with friends.
-There is no strict time limit, but you should limit yourself to a few hours unless you feel inspired to do more.
+There is no strict time limit, but you should limit yourself to between 5-10 hours unless you feel inspired to do more.
 Assume functions may not work as intended unless specified.

 # Steps: